GraczykowskiMichal/order-book-simulator/README.md

 ## Build instructions
 git clone https://github.com/GraczykowskiMichal/order-book-simulator
 cd order-book-simulator/src
-javac -cp json.jar *.java
+javac -cp ../jars/json.jar *.java

-You can also open it as a project in IDE, such as IntelliJ IDEA
+You can also open it as a project in IDE, such as IntelliJ IDEA.
+Do not forget to add json.jar

 ## Run instructions
-java -cp .:json.jar OrderBook
+java -cp .:../jars/json.jar OrderBook